 - Cauliflower Buffalo “Wings” with Blue Cheese Avocado Dip.
 They will be inhaled right off the sheet pan.

 - Healthy Slow Cooker Buffalo Chicken Sweet Potatoes.
 Readers report making this recipe weekly.

 - Buffalo Chicken Taquitos.
 You know these taste good.

 - Slow Cooker Buffalo Chicken Meatballs.
 If I ever get into a fight with my husband, this is how I always (successfully) make amends.

 Speaking of husbands, mine gets very excited when I leave town or go out with the girls, because it means he can order Buffalo chicken pizza delivery from Papa John’s or Domino’s, depending upon who is offering the better coupon.

-This homemade pizza recipe is so easy (yes, even Ben can make it!) and tastes so far superior to delivery, however, you’ll never want to go back to the frozen or delivery version again.
+This homemade pizza recipe is so easy (just like BBQ Chicken Pizza!) and tastes so far superior to delivery, however, you’ll never want to go back to the frozen or delivery version again.

 How to Make Buffalo Chicken Pizza

 For the Buffalo chicken pizza dough, I like my favorite quick and dirty homemade Whole Wheat Pizza Dough, though if you prefer to swap in store-bought dough, your secret is safe with me.

 From there, we slather on shredded chicken that’s been bathed in Buffalo sauce and top the whole shebang with red onions and gooey cheese.